BGhoster/Write-Ups/TryHackMe Napping.md

 rlwrap nc -lvnp 7777
 ```

-## Upgrading to ssh connection
+## Upgrading to SSH connection
-On your attackers machine enter the following commands to get ssh on victims machine
+On your attacker machine, enter the following commands to get SSH on victim machine
 ```bash
 ssh-keygen -t rsa
 ```